lfdubiela/highlight-search/README.md

   </html>
   ```

-  attributes you can use to implement a better version:
+  ## attributes you can use to implement a better version:
-    ...input input-highlight-text
+    ... input input-highlight-text
-    ...content to search content-highlight-text
+    ... content to search content-highlight-text
-    ...button next if needed next-highlight-text
+    ... button next if needed next-highlight-text
-    ...button prior/previous if needed prior-highlight-text
+    ... button prior/previous if needed prior-highlight-text